What does car insurance cover?

 What are the main types of car insurance?

 There are three main types of car insurance policy:

 Third party is the lowest level of cover, protecting you against damage that's caused by you or one of your passengers to others.

 That includes damage to other drivers and their vehicles as well as accidental damage to lampposts and walls.
-Third party does not cover your own car – you'll have to foot the bill for any damage yourself.
+Third party does not cover your own car – you'll have to foot the bill yourself if it's damaged, stolen or vandalized.

 Third party, fire and theft

 Third party, fire and theft covers everything included in third party cover, but it will also pay to repair or replace your car if it's stolen or damaged/destroyed by fire.